ionbasha/TheIdeaBox/README.md

 This app was build using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 The frontend was made using the React.js framework.
 The backend/API layer was developed using Node.js and the Express.js library.
 To store submission data, the database program MongoDB is used (hosted on Atlas.)
+The entire app is written using JavaScript.